DevExpress-Examples/dashboard-angular-app-get-started/README.md

 dotnet run
 ```

+The server starts at `http://localhost:5000` and the client gets data from `http://localhost:5000/api/dashboard`.
+To debug the server, run the **asp-net-core-server** application in Visual Studio and change the client's `endpoint` property according to the listening port: `https://localhost:44308/api/dashboard`.

 See the following section for information on how to install NuGet packages from the DevExpress NuGet feed: [Install DevExpress Controls Using NuGet Packages](https://docs.devexpress.com/GeneralInformation/115912/installation/install-devexpress-controls-using-nuget-packages).

 > This server allows CORS requests from _all_ origins with _any_ scheme (http or https).
 This default configuration is insecure: websites can make cross-origin requests to the app.
 We recommend that you specify the client application's URL to prohibit other clients from accessing sensitive information stored on the server.
 More information: [Cross-Origin Resource Sharing (CORS)](https://docs.devexpress.com/Dashboard/400709).